Shark Pictures

 Size: Maximum length 91cm.

-Habitat: Intertidal Inshore waters to 50m.
+Habitat: Intertidal inshore waters to 50m.
 On sand and mud bottoms and occasionally in or around kelp beds.

 Abundance and distribution: Central California to Baja.